rsdoiel/antenna/ham_radio.md

 date: 2024-12-25, from: Amateur Radio Relay League News

-<p>ARRL Straight Key Night will be January 1, 2025, from 0000 UTC through 2359 UTC.
-This 24-hour event is not a contest but rather a day dedicated to celebrating our CW heritage.</p><p><span>articipants are encouraged to get on the air and simply make enjoyable, conversational CW QSOs.
+<p>ARRL Straight Key Night is January 1, 2025, from 0000 UTC through 2359 UTC.
+This 24-hour event is not a contest but rather a day dedicated to celebrating our CW heritage -- radio communications by Morse code.</p><p><span>Participants are encouraged to get on the air and simply make enjoyable, conversational CW QSOs (radio contacts).
 The use of straight keys or bugs to send CW is preferred.
-There are no points scored and all who participate are winners.
-All ...</span></p>
+There are no poin...</span></p>

 <br>